ibm-messaging/mq-golang/samples/README.md

 ## Running the programs
-Apart from the `amqsconn.go` program, the other samples are designed to either connect to a local queue manager (on the same machine) or for client configuration to be provided externally such as by the MQSERVER environment variable or the MQ Client Channel Definition Table (CCDT) file.
+Apart from the `amqsconn.go` program, the other samples are designed to either connect to a local queue manager (on the same machine) or for the client configuration to be provided externally such as by the MQSERVER environment variable or the MQ Client Channel Definition Table (CCDT) file.